Bass Guitar Modifications 101

-A modification (or mod) can range from replacing a pick guard to a complete bass guitar overhaul on the electronics and everything in between.
+A bass modification (or bass mod) can range from replacing a pick guard to a complete bass guitar overhaul on the electronics and everything in between.
 If you’re handy (or brave) you can take on a modification project yourself or you can pay to have a professional do it.
-Either way, if you’re looking to change your bass from it’s original state into something different – you’re heading into the fabled land of mods.
+Either way, if you’re looking to change your bass from it’s original state into something different – you’re heading into the fabled land of bass guitar modifications.

-Mods come in what I call the ‘cosmetic’ and ‘functional’ varieties.
+Bass mods come in what I call the ‘cosmetic’ and ‘functional’ varieties.
 Cosmetic mods change the look of the instrument (i.e. new finish) whereas functional mods affect the way a bass sounds or feels (i.e. neck or preamp replacement).
 Both kinds range in difficulty from ‘do it yourself’ to ‘better get a professional’ and are reflected in the cost.
+Keep in mind that even relatively simple bass guitar mods like replacing a pick guard on your old Fender bass will require breaking out the soldering iron.

 Necessity is the mother of invention bass modification!